atki2828/predictive_maintenance/README.md

 ![Streamlit App Demo](good_demo.gif)

 ## Overview
-This project demonstrates how **Survival Analysis** or **Survival Regression** can be applied to predictive maintenance using real data.
+This project demonstrates how **Survival Regression** can be applied to predictive maintenance on a fleet of machines using real telemetry data.
 Instead of relying on black box deep learning approaches, I used the **Cox Proportional Hazards Model with time-varying covariates** (via the [lifelines](https://lifelines.readthedocs.io/) package) to estimate machine component failure probability 2 days ahead.

 The dataset comes from the **Microsoft Azure Predictive Maintenance** sample, which includes telemetry, error logs, and maintenance records for a fleet of machines.
 The model predicts **failure probabilities** for individual components, allowing maintenance teams to **prioritize inspections and repairs** in a data driven way.